 Higher Education Teaching

 One of the biggest advantages of holding a PhD degree is the opportunity it provides for teaching at Universities.
-A PhD is typically a requirement for a teaching role at universities.
-University lecturers have much more freedom in the contents of their course than lower education teachers, which allows you to focus on your chosen speciality.
+A PhD is typically forms part of the entry requirements for a teaching role at universities.
+University lecturers have much more freedom in the contents of their course and setting coursework than lower education teachers, which allows you to focus on your chosen speciality.
 Universities often offer their doctorates part time teaching positions as a way of assisting in the transition from student to teacher.

-It is important to note that an educational role in higher education is not just limited to lecturing at a university but also includes tutoring and researching.
+It is important to note that an educational role in higher education is not just limited to lecturing at a university.
+You can also use your doctorate to engage in the formal supervision of research projects, tutoring and leading training programmes.

-A PhD degree in public health can lead to a career in nutrition and diet, which can vary from research into the nutritional content of foods, to being dietician who creates meal plans for clients.
-Other public health jobs include involvement in global health, genetics and maternal & child health.
+A doctorate degree in public health can lead to a career in nutrition and diet, which can vary from research into the nutritional content of foods, to being a dietician who creates meal plans for clients.
+Other public health jobs include involvement in social work, global health, genetics and maternal & child health.
+Due to the wide range of roles available, health professionals can work in several environments such as hospitals, private clinics, research laboratories, government departments and more.

 Skills for Your CV

 It is important to remember that whilst most Public Health doctorates pursue a career in the field, holding a PhD in the subject gives you several skills and attributes which make you desirable to a wide range of employers.
-You must be able to recognise these skills when preparing your CV and job applications.
+Whichever career path you pursue, you must be able to recognise these skills when preparing your CV and job applications.

-Examples of skills you will learn as a student with a Public Health background include:
+Examples of skills you will learn as a PhD student with a Public Health background include:

 - An understanding of the public health issues faced across the world